ohansemmanuel/Understanding-Flexbox/08. Building a Music app Layout with Flexbox/readme.md

 </section>
 ```

-Uhmm, I added a bit more than the last time but its pretty simple: I populated the empty content section with a ```div``` that holds the album art and some details of the catty album.
+Uhmm, I added a bit more than the last time but its pretty simple.

+I populated the empty content section with a ```div``` that holds the album art and some details of the catty album.
 What about the unordered list?
 The ```ul``` holds a list of songs from the amazing album!
 The song title, artiste, time and "catty cloud sync" are contained in individual paragraphs within the list.

 So what are you going to do with styling?
 See what I did.
 Can you figure it out?